tu-studio/studio-docs/docs/EN325/seamless-mode.md

 8. The seamless system is controled via OSC e.g. with the seamless plugins.

     - Your computer has to be in the wired network in the studio.
 On MacOS it might be necessary to disable WiFi.
-      First configure the main plugin: - Set the OSC Send Adress to the Address of the OSC-Router - ip-address: riviera.ak.tu-berlin.de - port (oscrouter): 4455
+      First configure the main plugin:
+      - Set the OSC Send Adress to the Address of the OSC-Kreuz
+        - hostname: `riviera.ak.tu-berlin.de`
+        - port: `4455`

 9. Play audio through the MADIface